Hilary Mantel, author of ‘Wolf Hall’ Tudor saga, dies at 70

 Mantel remained politically outspoken.
 An opponent of Brexit, she said in 2021 that she hoped to gain Irish citizenship and become “a European again.”

-In addition to her fiction, Mantel wrote a 2003 memoir, “Giving Up the Ghost,” that chronicled years of ill-health, including undiagnosed endometriosis that left her infertile.
+In addition to her fiction, Mantel wrote a 2003 memoir, “Giving Up the Ghost,” that chronicled years of ill-health, including long-undiagnosed endometriosis, surgery for which left her infertile.

 She once said the years of illness wrecked her dream of becoming a lawyer but made her a writer.